topimiettinen/libaslrmalloc/DESIGN.md

 On Intel CPUs, `pkey_mprotect()` could be used to protect internal structures with [pkeys](https://man7.org/linux/man-pages/man7/pkeys.7.html) (weakly).

 Fully used slab pages could be kept in separate page table lists, so they wouldn't be consulted when looking for a free slab.

-Filling memory with junk could be made runtime configurable.

-Maybe some debug messages could be enabled at runtime.

-Some Glibc specific deviations (`malloc(0)`, `calloc(X, Y)` where X * Y == 0, `errno` handling of `posix_memalign()`) could be made configurable
-(portability check mode?) to help portability to non-Glibc systems.
-For normal use, it's better to match Glibc in such cases.